UNBOOKABLE.

 CONFIRMEDDESK SIGN-OFF

-File closes at MODERATE.
+File closes at HIGH.
 Book direct two to three weeks out for fall business peaks and holiday season.
 Skip if you want neighborhood life past 8pm; FiDi empties out on weekends.

 Add to the dataset